-39. As already stated in Paragraph 10 of this guidance, employees can make a request for Information and Consultation arrangements on a confidential basis to the Industrial Court.
-However, there are two further areas in the Regulations where confidentially may be of particular concern to those involved in Industrial Court proceedings.
+39. There are two areas in the Regulations where confidentiality may be of particular concern to those involved in the Industrial Court proceedings.
 These are Regulation 25(6) in which a recipient of information may make an application to the Industrial Court for a declaration as to whether it was reasonable for the employer to require the recipient to hold the information in confidence and Regulation 26(2) in which an employer, an employee or an employees' representative may apply to the Industrial Court for a declaration as to whether the nature of information is such that, according to objective criteria, the disclosure of the information would seriously harm the functioning of, or would be prejudicial to, the undertaking.